-Banner has graduated 481 students since opening its doors in 1982.
+Banner has graduated over 500 students since opening its doors in 1982.
 Our graduates are our greatest ambassadors, for their personal and academic achievements in high school and beyond embody the values and learning excellence that are at the core of the mission of the School.
 The foundation that is provided in a nurturing but challenging environment at Banner empowers students today to lead tomorrow.
 Graduating from such institutions as West Point, Bates, Cornell, the Naval Academy, Wake Forest, Berklee College of Music, and the University of Virginia, alumni are following their passions to become architects, Navy pilots, veterinarians, ministers, maritime captain, police officers, social workers, linguists, teachers, musicians, lawyers, and doctors.
 Look to the sky; look to the sea; and look to the land and there you may see a graduate of The Banner School.

 Scott Nisenfeld, Class of 1992, attended Banner from 1st through 8th grade; he completed his BS in Computer Science from Carleton College and an MS from Brown University.
 Scott is employed as a software engineer for a worldwide internet game company.